AdaCore/gnatstudio/docs/users_guide/editing.rst

 .. index:: menu; file --> locations

 :menuselection:`File --> Locations`
-  This sub menu gives access to functionalities related to the :guilabel:`Locations` window.
+  This submenu gives access to functionalities related to the :guilabel:`Locations` window.

   - :menuselection:`File --> Locations --> Export Locations to Editor`
-     List the contents of the :guilabel:`Locations` view in a standard text editor.
+     List the contents of the :guilabel:`Locations` view in an editor.

 .. index:: menu; file --> print
 .. index:: print

 :menuselection:`File --> Print`
-  Print the current window contents, optionally saving it interactively if it has been modified.
+  Print the current window contents, optionally saving it if it has been modified.
 The Print Command specified in the preferences is used if it is defined.
 On Unix this command is required; on Windows it is optional.

-  On Windows, if no command is specified in the preferences the standard Windows print dialog box is displayed.
-This dialog box allows the user to specify the target printer, the properties of the printer, which pages to print (all, or a specific range of pages), the number of copies to print, and, when more than one copy is specified, whether the pages should be collated.
-Pressing the :guilabel:`Cancel` button on the dialog box returns to GPS without printing the window contents; otherwise the specified pages and copies are printed on the selected printer.
+  On Windows, if no command is specified in the preferences, GPS displays the standard Windows print dialog box, which allows you to specify the target printer, the properties of the printer, which pages to print (all, or a specific range of pages), the number of copies to print, and, when more than one copy is specified, whether the pages should be collated.
+Pressing the :guilabel:`Cancel` button on the dialog box returns to GPS without printing the window contents.
 Each page is printed with a header containing the name of the file (if the window has ever been saved).
 The page number is printed on the bottom of each page.

   See also:ref:`Print Command <Print_Command>`.